tombaknaga/granular-thoughts/index.md

 title: Welcome to my blog!
 ---

-I'm Jeevan, an Indonesian PhD student doing mechanical engineering in Tokyo.
-This site serves as my online memory dump place, so expect random life-update posts as I go through my academic journey.
+I'm Jeevan, an Indonesian PhD student in mechanical engineering based in Tokyo.
+This site serves as my online space for storing thoughts, so expect a mix of random life updates and insights from my academic journey.